Tuminha/PyTorch-Capstone-Project/projects/02_medical_text/README.md

 ---

 ## 🎓 Key Lessons Learned

+### Token Length Analysis for Padding Decisions
+**Discovery:** Token lengths in medical Q&A vary dramatically (1 to 4,183 tokens), with a heavily right-skewed distribution where most texts are short but some are very long.

+**Why This Matters:**
+- Padding to **max length** (4,183) = 10x memory waste, slow training
+- Padding to **mean** (194) = truncating 50% of data, losing information
+- Padding to **95th percentile** (499) = optimal balance (95% captured, 5% truncated)

+**What We Learned:**
+1. Use percentile analysis (not just mean/median) to inform hyperparameter choices
+2. BERT's 512 token limit aligns perfectly with our 95th percentile (499)
+3. Keep all samples in dataset - truncation happens during tokenization, not filtering
+4. Evidence-based decisions > arbitrary choices

 ### Template Text Bias in Medical Q&A
 **Discovery:** Even with answer-only text, BioBERT clustered by linguistic patterns (HPO symptom lists, NINDS boilerplate, inheritance descriptions) rather than pure medical content in 46% of clusters.